 I started working my way down the list.
 As you can see, the amount of time a survey will take to complete doesn’t necessarily correlate with the amount of SB you’ll earn.
 It’s worth having a quick scan and seeing if you can pick a shorter survey with a higher reward.
 For example, in the list above, you can see there are two surveys available: 13 minutes and 15 minutes with the shorter survey being worth more.

-I didn’t qualify for the first few surveys I clicked into, but still earnt 1SB each for my troubles.
-While it’s annoying to bounce back out of a survey, at least you’re getting something.
-Eight or nine clicks in, I hit a survey about baby formula, which I fit the target demographic for as I’m currently pregnant.
+I didn’t qualify for the first few surveys I clicked into, but still earned 1SB each time.
+While it’s annoying to bounce out of a survey, at least you’re getting something.
+Eight or nine clicks in, I hit a survey about baby formula.
+At the time of writing, I fit the target demographic because I was pregnant.
 The survey took less than 10 minutes to complete and was worth 60SB.
-All I had to do was choose which type of formula I would be more likely to use, based on certain qualities.
+All I had to do was choose which type of formula I would be more likely to use.

 After about 15 minutes, I realised that I hadn’t actually looked at the rewards Swagbucks has to offer.
-How much are swag bucks worth and how many am I aiming to collect before I can claim a reward?
+How much are SB worth and how many do I need before I can claim a reward?

-Can I earn enough for £5 or £10 Amazon or Paypal in a couple of hours?
-Let’s see…
+Can I earn enough for a £5 Paypal in a few hours?

 An hour into my online survey ‘job’, and I’ve earnt 277SB.
 Basing my calculations on the fact that you can get £5 Paypal payment in exchange for 800SB, I’d made less than £1.50.
 Not exactly a get-rich-quick scheme, but an easy way to make a bit of pocket money.

 I’ll keep a tally chart of successful/non-successful surveys for the next hour: